-Join Anne-Marie Concepción for an in-depth discussion in this video Maggying the Word file to remove internal corruption, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Maggying the Word file to remove internal corruption, part of Word and InDesign: Integration.

 If you've ever place a Word document into InDesign and it just starts acting weird,…I mean like, I have had Word documents that can't replicated here, where I would…swipe over a paragraph.
 But this paragraph wouldn't become selected.…Something else up here would become selected or when I was doing a fine change…in the story, it would crash.
 Or any of those kind of like weird occurrances.…If you can replicate that by placing that Word file into another InDesign document…and the same problem occurs then buddy you got a problem with that Word file.…

 I want to show you the one technique that I picked up a few years ago that I thought…was an old wise tail but it turns out it's actually endorsed by Microsoft.…And that's called Maggying the Word file.
 You're going to have to start over.…You're going to have to remove that story from InDesign and open up the original…Word document.
 So I have this original Word document…opened up here.
 Maggying the file means selecting all the text.…Just click inside the file and choose Select All.…

 - Understanding the differences between InDesign and Word styles

 - Identifying which formatting attributes transfer and which don't

 - Controlling text formatting when cutting and pasting